TOPLLab/topllab.github.io/warduino/guide/plugin.md

 However, this is (for now) only possible when debugging with EDWARD.
 To trigger the handling of an event, you can click on the `arrow down` button <img src="/images/arrow-down-icon-light.svg" class="inline-icon light"><img src="/images/arrow-down-icon-dark.svg" class="inline-icon dark"> on the right of the `Events` view name.
 Once clicked the VM will make sure that the next event in the queue gets handled.
-This implies that after clicking on the buttona and advencing the computation with for instance a step debug operation, will cause the program counter to jump to the callback handler of the event.
+This implies that after clicking on the button and advancing the computation with for instance a step debug operation, will cause the program counter to jump to the callback handler of the event.

 ### Proxies View

 The proxies view is only relevant when debugging with EDWARD which is an event-based out-of-place debugger.
-To get acquinted with event-based out-of-place debugging technique see [documentation](/reference/edward/index).
+To get acquainted with event-based out-of-place debugging technique see [documentation](/reference/edward/index).
-For information on how to start the EDWARD debugger see [debugging with EDWARD](#edward-event-based-out-of-place-debugger-for-warduino).
+For information on how to start the EDWARD debugger see [debugging with EDWARD](#edward).

 The proxies view displays the primitive functions that are proxied by EDWARD during event-based out-of-place debugging.
 Developers can selectively stop proxying any of these functions by toggling the checkbox on the left side of the primitive function name.